 Plus, baking soda is a lot cheaper than Alka-Seltzer tablets!
 Since what you need for the bag to explode is the sodium bicarbonate (baking soda) in the Alka-Seltzer tablets, there is no reason to purchase the more expensive tablets.

-Hope you and your kids have lots of fun doing this exploding snowman experiment!
-If you want more science experiments for your kids, check out these posts:
+Hope you and your kids have lots of fun doing this exploding snowman science experiment!
+If you want more explosive science experiments for your kids, check out these posts: